MobileScapes Out & About

-Discover whose mobile devices are leaving their home locations as the economy re-opens and pandemic restrictions begin to ease.
+Discover whose mobile devices are leaving their home locations.
 MobileScapes Out & About provides access to up-to-date insights into the changing movement patterns of different population groups down to small geographic levels.
 Weekly monitoring reports help users to compare out-and-about activity week-over-week or versus the same time last year.

 Connect Out & About data to EA’s traditional databases or existing market and customer analysis for a more granular understanding of Canadian movement patterns, behaviours and preferences as we adapt to a post-COVID-19 reality.
 This information